Israel national baseball team: 2023 World Baseball Classic

+2026 World Baseball Classic

+Team Israel, ranked No. 19, will compete in the 2026 World Baseball Classic from March 6-11, 2026, at LoanDepot Park in Miami in Pool D. It will face Team Venezuela, Team Dominican Republic, Team Netherlands, and Team Nicaragua.
+American-Israeli former 4x All Star and 2x Gold Glove winning second baseman Ian Kinsler will return as the team's manager.

+Major leaguers Israeli-American pitcher Dean Kremer, outfielder and former Gold Glove winner Harrison Bader, pitcher Colton Gordon, and catcher Garrett Stubbs have said that they plan to play for Team Israel in the 2026 World Baseball Classic.

+Other possible returners include 2x All Star outfielder/DH Joc Pederson, first baseman/second baseman Spencer Horwitz, first baseman Matt Mervis, and second baseman Zack Gelof.
+Other potential new additions include 3x All Star and 3x Gold Glove winning pitcher Max Fried, 3x All Star and Gold Glove winning third baseman/shortstop Alex Bregman, pitchers Scott Effross, Eli Morgan, and Jared Shuster, and infielder Chase Strumpf.

 European Baseball Championship

 2019 European Baseball Championship

 Team Israel won the 2019 European Baseball Championship - B-Pool in early July 2019 in Blagoevgrad, Bulgaria, winning all five of its games.
 It thus advanced to the playoffs against Team Lithuania in the 2019 Playoff Series at the end of July 2019 for the last qualifying spot for the 2019 European Baseball Championship.
 Israel won the best-of-three playoff series 2–0, and thereby qualified for the 2019 European Baseball Championship.

 In preparation for possible qualification by Israel to play baseball at the 2020 Summer Olympics, 10 American baseball players made aliyah in 2018 in order to qualify under the citizenship requirement for the 2019 European Baseball Championships and the Olympics.
 The players were Corey Baker, Eric Brodkowitz, Gabe Cramer, Blake Gailen, Alex Katz, Jonathan de Marte, Jon Moscot, Joey Wagman, Zack Weiss, and Jeremy Wolf (who lives in Tel Aviv).
 They were followed in 2019 by Jeremy Bleich, Ty Kelly, Nick Rickles, Danny Valencia, and Ben Wanger.

 In Round 1 of the 2019 European Baseball Championship, Israel went 4–1 (defeating world # 18 the Czech Republic, Sweden, Germany, and Great Britain while losing to the Netherlands).
 The team thereby advanced to the Championship's eight-team playoffs, with Mitch Glasser leading all Championship batters in runs with 7, and Blake Gailen tied with Germany's Marco Cardoso for the lead in hits, with 8.
 In the Championship playoffs, Israel defeated Team France in the quarterfinals, lost to Team Italy in the semi-finals, and came in fourth.
 In the Championship, Joey Wagman led all pitchers with a 0.00 ERA over 10.2 innings.